-Tickets are on sale now to experience the magic and wonder of Aladdin at the New Amsterdam Theatre on Broadway.
+Aladdin will reopen on Broadway on Sept.
+28. Learn more about Aladdin tickets and experience the magic and wonder of Aladdin at the New Amsterdam Theatre on Broadway.

-Musical maestro Alan Menken’s score for the Broadway production incorporates all the beloved songs from the movie such as “Arabian Nights,” “Prince Ali,” and the show-stopping “Friend Like Me,” intertwining them with new material as well as songs that unfortunately had to be cut from the film, such as Aladdin’s beautifully poignant ballad “Proud of Your Boy”.
+Aladdin features a score by Alan Menken, incorporating the movie's music including “Arabian Nights,” “Prince Ali,” and the show-stopping “Friend Like Me."
+There's also new material as well as songs that unfortunately had to be cut from the film, such as Aladdin’s beautifully poignant ballad “Proud of Your Boy”.

 The Broadway production also incorporates a dazzling total of 84 illusions and effects, with the awe-inspiring magic carpet ride during “A Whole New World” arguably as its crowning jewel.
 The spectacle also showcases 337 unique costumes and dynamic choreography, brimming with modern dance, tap, and Middle Eastern-infused influences, under the helm of Tony Award winner Casey Nicholaw.